JimmyKuruvilla/mintReporter/readme.md

 TODO
-2. highlight the uncategorized in the reconciled summary.
+1. highlight the uncategorized in the reconciled summary.
+-- order it first or add a button to show it easily
+2. the history view is POSTING to create new transacitons.
+It should just be GET ing a date range.

 move business logic to services add tests vitest